Understanding Film and Sensor Sizes

 Crop Factors on Film Cameras

-Since 35mm is the smallest size and most familiar to us, the crop factors will be expressed in decimals.
-80 x .62 = 50
+Since 35mm is most familiar to us, the crop factors will be based on 24x36mm film.

 Note: Crop factors are based on diagonal measurements of the film and therefore do not account for the change in ratio of ratio of length to width.
 In other words, 35mm film has a 2:3 ratio, but 5x7 doesn't, so the factor will be slightly off.